danielkaldheim/my-public-notes/Hardware/Apple/iMac-components.md

 Components that are harvested from iMac 27" 2011.
 The goal of this harvest is to see if I can reuse these components in other projects.

+The webcamera- and bluetooth-pcb came with the same wiring bundle.

 ## Webcam

 **Purpose**: Reuse this webcam as a USB webcam.

-I managed to figure out which cables was USB signals and soldered on the wires to a USB type A. The camera works.
+I managed to figure out which cables was USB signals and soldered on the wires to a USB type-A. The camera works.

+Next step is to figure out what's the other cables (red and grey) functions.

 Next step is to figure out what's the other cables (red and grey) functions.